Laptop vs Chromebook for work: Which one is better for office use?

 This will depend on the specification of the laptop, but running Windows presents a number of benefits, especially for business users.
 As we touched on earlier, running Windows opens businesses up to nearly all major software packages, should they need specialised software.
 Windows is the most ubiquitous OS in the world and the best things are often built for the bigger market.

 The real benefit of laptops is their power and versatility.
 They can run pretty much every piece of software on the market, and can access hardware powerful enough to tackle even the most resource-intensive tasks.
-Simply put, a Windows laptop will suit every single worker in a business.
+Simply put, a Windows laptop will suit every single worker in a business, from programmers and developers to finance and HR professionals.

 The pros and cons of laptops